Charles Schwab vs Merrill Lynch

 IRAs: Both Schwab and Merrill offer retirement accounts.
 Merrill, but not Schwab, charges $49.95 to close an IRA.

-Initial Public Offerings: Schwab has IPOs.
+Initial Public Offerings: Schwab gives access to IPOs.

 Winner: Schwab